ADHD in Marriage with a Neurotypical Partner

 My husband was the inspiration for this post, and I’m so glad he voiced what he observed about the neurotypical lens through which we write about the effects of ADHD on relationships.
 I hope I have done justice to his experience and that of anyone with ADHD trying to cope with their “muggle” partner.

-If you and your partner are navigating ADHD together and want support making sense of your dynamic, couples therapy can help.
+If you and your partner are navigating ADHD together and want support making sense of your dynamic, couples therapy with a therapist who really gets what it’s like to be in an ADHD marriage can help.

 Same Fight, Different Day